Note

 def setup(self):

-""" Initializes the agents and network of the model. """
+""" Initialize the agents and network of the model. """

 self.p.number_of_neighbors,